-Fall is one of the most beautiful times of year in the Washington, D.C. area.
+Fall is one of the most beautiful times of the year in the Washington, D.C., area.
 As the leaves begin to turn red, orange, and yellow, locals and tourists alike flock to the region to hike in local parks or drive in the mountains to see the full spectrum of colors.
 The display of leaves usually peaks in mid-to-late October in Washington, D.C., Maryland, and Virginia.
 The intensity of color each year depends on the amount of rainfall, warm days, and cool nights throughout the season.

-Some of the most popular places to enjoy fall foliage in the capital region are destinations that take a few hours to drive to from Washington, D.C., such as Skyline Drive, Shenandoah National Park, Blue Ridge Parkway, the Appalachian Trail, George Washington & Jefferson National Forests and Deep Creek Lake.
+Some of the most popular places to enjoy fall foliage in the capital region are destinations that take a few hours to drive to from Washington, D.C., such as Skyline Drive, Shenandoah National Park, Blue Ridge Parkway, the Appalachian Trail, George Washington & Jefferson National Forests, and Deep Creek Lake.
 These lovely areas are ideal if you have a whole weekend for a getaway in order to fully enjoy them.
-However, you don’t have to travel that far to enjoy the gorgeous fall foliage, as some special sites with an abundance of color are within a short distance from Washington, D.C.
+However, you don’t have to travel that far to enjoy the gorgeous fall foliage, as some special sites with an abundance of color are right in the backyard of Washington, D.C.

 One of the largest parks in Washington, D.C., and the third-oldest in the nation, Rock Creek Park stretches 30 miles from Montgomery County, Maryland, to downtown D.C.
-Here, you can enjoy some leaf peeping and a picnic, take a hike, bike, or horseback ride, or attend a park ranger program.
+Here, you can enjoy some leaf peeping and a picnic, take a hike, go for a bike or horseback ride, or attend a park ranger program.